-Daytime convective conditions are favorable for slowly varying larger eddies compared to nighttime condition (Stull, 2012).
-Moving average works as a low pass filter and it frequency response is a sinc function (Finnigan, 2006).
+Daytime convective conditions are favorable for slowly varying larger eddies compared to nighttime condition (Stull 2012).
+Moving average works as a low pass filter and its frequency response is a sinc function (Finnigan 2006).
 In this perspective, the larger wv in daytime permits us to use strong criterion to remove contamination due to high frequency noises.
 It also tells us that our estimation in nighttime is more uncertain in nighttime since we need smaller wv to resolve smaller boundary layer structure from high frequency noise.
 Larger averaging time in nighttime compensated for uncertainties due to smaller wv and suggests that the boundary layer did not change abruptly in nighttime conditions at the site.
 However, our results indicate that nocturnal estimation of ML is more uncertain and further study is demanding to understand spatio-temporal variability of nocturnal boundary layer and its impacts on ceilometer-reported boundary layer height.
 Turbulent mixing is still possible above the temperature inversion in case of strong updraft and entrainment with the overlaying FA.
 This suggests that the entrainment zone was relatively larger in daytime, producing larger ∆z and wv.

 Figure 2 shows the evolution of the Z△T obtained from the radiosondes data and six different retrieval algorithms for the evaluated period of 18 hours.
 The radiosonde retrievals showed the typical diurnal variation of Z△T (Stull 2012).
 The growth of the convective ML started with the radiative heating after sunrise at 0900 LST, reaching a maximum of 1272 m at noon.
 It maintained heights over 1000 m during the afternoon.
 After 1600 LST it started to collapse.
 By 1800 LST an NBL of 200 m had been formed.
 The intense nocturnal release of heat stored by the urban fabric during daytime (Hong and Hong 2016) was apparently capable of maintaining such a height throughout the rest of the night.